MHosseinHashemi/Snake_Game_OpenCV/README.md

 - [x] 6.
 Add some Text to make UI more clear (Won/Score/...)
 - [x] 7.
 Add Prize handling functionality to the Update method
 - [ ] 8.
 Add Loss handling functionality to the Update method
+- [ ] 9.
+Add Data Gathering functionality
+- [ ] 10.
+Train a ML model on Gathered Data to detect The Collision